A new Monte Carlo Generator for BSM physics in $B\to K^* \ell^+ \ell^-$ decays with an application to lepton non-universality in angular distributions: Introduction

 \section{Introduction}

 Flavor-changing neutral current (FCNC) processes in the weak interaction do not occur at tree-level in the standard model (SM), which makes them sensitive probes of physics beyond the standard model (BSM).
 Intriguing BSM hints have been reported in $b \to s$ transitions by multiple flavor physics experiments, LHCb, Belle and BaBar.
 Here we investigate the prospects for the decay $B\to K^{*} \ell^+ \ell^-$ with $\ell=e,\mu$.
 We have implemented a new Monte Carlo (MC) signal generator model inside the widely used event generator framework \evtgen~\cite{Lange:2001uf}, with improved SM decay amplitudes implemented in the operator product expansion in terms of the Wilson Coefficients $C_7, C_9, C_{10}$ and their right-handed counterparts $C_7^{\prime}, C_9^{\prime}, C_{10}^{\prime}$.
-Amplitudes for additional BSM physics contributions to $B\to K^{*} \ell \ell$, which we call $\delta C_i=C_i^{\rm eff}-C_i^{\rm SM}$, and which correspond to a general BSM signal resulting from dimension-six operators, can be chosen by the user.
-Non-zero $\delta C_9$ and $\delta C_{10}$ for the di-muon final state are preferred by theoretical fits to current data~\cite{Altmannshofer:2021qrr,Alguero:2021anc,Hurth:2021nsi,Ciuchini:2021smi,Chrzaszcz:2018yza}.
-This corresponds to lepton flavor universality violation in $b \to s$ transitions.
+We allow for imaginary contributions to $\delta C_i$.
+However, in this paper, we do not consider CP violating observables.
+Amplitudes for additional BSM physics contributions to $B\to K^{*} \ell^+ \ell^-$, which we call $\delta C_i=C_i^{\rm eff}-C_i^{\rm SM}$, and which correspond to a general BSM signal resulting from dimension-six operators, can be chosen by the user.
+Until recently, non-zero $\delta C_9$ and $\delta_{C_{10}}$ were preferred by global theoretical fits to experimental data~\cite{Altmannshofer:2021qrr,Alguero:2021anc,Hurth:2021nsi,Ciuchini:2021smi,Chrzaszcz:2018yza}.
+While the significance of lepton-flavor universality violating contributions (LFUV) is reduced and large signals as indicated in [2-6] are not expected, LFUV contributions are still possible and might become significant once again with larger data sets.
+Our study considers such a case.
+Non-zero $\delta C_9$ and $\delta C_{10}$ for the di-muon final state are preferred by theoretical fits to current data~\cite{Ciuchini:2022wbq,Alguero:2023jeh,Hurth:2023jwr}.

-We describe the advantages and the potential of the newly developed `Sibidanov Physics Generator' in improving sensitivity of BSM physics searches and clarifying experimental signatures.
+We describe the advantages and the potential of the newly developed `Sibidanov Physics Generator' in improving statistical sensitivity of BSM physics searches and clarifying experimental signatures.
 We have examined potential experimental correlations in the four variables that characterize $B\to K^{*} \ell^+ \ell^-$ decays (Fig.~\ref{fig:kinematics}): the invariant mass of the lepton pair, $q^2$, the lepton helicity angle from the virtual $Z/\gamma$-decay, $\cos \theta_\ell$, the $K^*$ helicity angle, $\cos\theta_K$, and the angle between the $K^*$ and di-lepton decay planes, $\chi$.
 In addition, there are angular asymmetries that are a function of $q^2$.